 Rugby has been played in Jersey since 1879 with breaks for war and the five years of Nazi occupation (1940-45).
 The modern era started when the club acquired land for a permanent home near Jersey Airport in 1961, opening a wooden clubhouse in 1964.

 From the early 1970s, Jersey attracted many of rugby's top clubs who could combine a break from their regular fixtures with a game against the Island side.
 This period culminated with a very successful centenary year in 1979, when some of rugby's biggest names came over to play and help celebrate - JPR Williams being one of the most famous!
-This period left the club with one of the largest collections of plaques of any club in the world (the latest total is around 800) and memorabilia; teams coming from the UK, Ireland, South Africa, Australia (the beachguard connection, with many Aussies having worked patrolling Jersey's beaches), Rhodesia (the national side!) and Holland.
+This period left the club with one of the largest collections of plaques of any club in the world (the latest total is around 800) and memorabilia; teams coming from the UK, Ireland, South Africa, Australia (the beachguard connection, with many Aussies having worked patrolling Jersey's beaches), Rhodesia (the national side of the country that later became Zimbabwe) and Holland.

 The Siam Cup